You Just Wait Till You’re My Age

 In reality, though, the benefit is that training in both fashions provides more of an undulated approach where sets/reps/loading is constantly altered.

 In essence: you get the best of both worlds.

 2. Hire a Coach.

 Having my own coach takes the guess work out.
-I tell him my goals and he writes me monthly programming to help me get there.
-It’s fantastic.
+I tell them my goals and they write me monthly programming to help me get there.